AlexanderKosik/kickstart_python/content/02_ready/ready.md

 Whenever we want to use a space as a word separator we use an underscore instead.
 This is also known as `snake_case` (compared to other case styles like `camelCase` or `kebab-case`)

-Make sure that every identifier used so far is:
+Make sure that every identifier used so far:
 - starts with a lower case character
 - uses `_` instead of spaces